 Swap your shoebox-sized condo in for a unique wedding venue worthy of kings and queens on your wedding day.
 Casa Loma, one of Canada’s few castles, offers an escape from the cities melange of towering office buildings and apartment complexes, harkening back to a simpler time.
 The gothic revival-style residence is equipped with sprawling estate gardens, a kickass view of the Toronto skyline and plenty of space for you and your guests to party the night away.
 Its capacity is 300.

 For the art lovers: Art Gallery of Ontario (317 Dundas Street West)

 The Art Gallery of Ontario is the perfect unique wedding venue in Toronto for artsy duos who spend their nights off gallery hopping and creating their own masterpieces.
 The AGO comes pre-decorated with awe-inspiring works, so you won’t have to spend days searching for bunting, fairy lights and candelabras to wow your guests.
 It has several event spaces available and can accommodate anywhere from 50 to 350 guests.

-For the bookworms: Toronto Reference Library (789 Yonge Street)
+For the bookworms: Toronto Public Library (789 Yonge Street)